An ecosystem restoration community focused on action and impact.

 A Month of Actions and Volunteering to Regenerate our Bioregion

-The Ecosystem Restoration Community of the Southwestern Algarve will present a variety of actions and events throughout November 2025 to support the regeneration of our local ecosystem.
-We will actively seek volunteers to support these works to help scale our impact.
+The Ecosystem Restoration Community of the Southwestern Algarve will present a variety of actions and events throughout November, and the first week of December, 2025 to support the regeneration of our local ecosystem.
+We are actively seeking volunteers to support these works to help scale our impact.

 A full range of activities are planned by the members of this community.
 Participants and volunteers will help with landscape maintenance, reforestation, and waterworks building.
 Tours, trainings, and workshops will also be offered.